jlehtoma/temp/20160610/foi.md

-Publishers subscription costs in Finland 2010-2015
+Publisher subscription costs in Finland 2010-2015
 ===========